 Students enrolled in the Psy.D. program in school psychology may earn as an intermediate degree, the master's of science in school psychology.
-The curriculum for this degree is under consideration by the curriculum committee at this time and will be determined by December 2011.
+Courses transferred into Nova Southeastern University's program do not count toward this degree.

 Grading and Academic Standing